hamedbiglari/DRASTIC/ReadMe.md

 Thank you for all the prayers, love and support for my requests.
 I so appreciate each one!
 Feeling very blessed.

-Hamed Biglari,
+Hamed Biglari

-PhD in environmental health Engineering, Tehran, Iran,
+PhD in environmental health Engineering, Tehran, Iran

-WhatAppNumber: +98 936 080 5530,
+WhatAppNumber: +98 936 080 5530

-Email: hamed.biglari@gmu.ac.ir,
+Email: hamed.biglari@gmu.ac.ir

-Email: hamed.biglari@gmail.com,
+Email: hamed.biglari@gmail.com

 Yours faithfully